awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 Changing the containerization for a Lambda function can cause problems when you deploy it\.
 If you had assigned local resources to your Lambda function that are no longer available with your new containerization settings, deployment fails\.
 + When you change a Lambda function from running in a Greengrass container to running without containerization, memory limits for the function are discarded\.
 You must access the file system directly instead of using attached local resources\.
 You must remove any attached resources before you deploy\.
 + When you change a Lambda function from running without containerization to running in a container, your Lambda function loses direct access to the file system\.
 You must define a memory limit for each function or accept the default 16 MB\.
-You can configure those settings for each Lambda function before you deploy\.
+You can configure those settings for each Lambda function before you deploy\.<a name="change-containerization-lambda"></a>

 **To change containerization settings for a Lambda function**